annidy/common-ui-doc-generator/README.md

 ## Supports
 Use a variable like `{{identifier}}` in the markdown file.
 The utility parse code or comment with the same identifier, and replace it in markdown.
 The default code file we search are: java, kotlin, xml (for Android), swift, m, mm, c and cpp.

-## Comments
+## Sample

-Comments is used for code, it don't change the format.
+Sample is the comments in code.
+When detected, it extract the source and don't change the format.

 ### Line Comment
 ```c